IzabellaRaulin/snap-plugin-publisher-kafka/README.md

 | topic   | string     | "snap"            | The topic to send messages |
 | brokers | string     | "localhost:9092"  | Semicolon delimited list of "server:port" brokers </br> Kafka's standard broker communication port is 9092 |

+**Notice** To publish to remote Kafka endpoint, please ensure that all listed brokers are available from the host where snap-plugin-publisher-kafka is running.
+You can simply check it by running `telnet` providing address and port where the Kafka advertised broker is running, for example `telnet 123.45.67.89 9092`.

 ## Documentation

 ### Kafka Quickstart